StarRocks/starrocks/docs/loading/Load_to_Primary_Key_tables.md

 ## Implementation

-The Primary Key model of StarRocks supports UPSERT and DELETE operations and does not distinguish INSERT operations from UPDATE operations.
+The Primary Key table of StarRocks supports UPSERT and DELETE operations and does not distinguish INSERT operations from UPDATE operations.

 When you create a load job, StarRocks supports adding a field named `__op` to the job creation statement or command.
 The `__op` field is used to specify the type of operation you want to perform.